lachlanjc/noodles/public/docs/docs.md

 You can export a PDF of any recipe in Noodles.

-1. Click the "Share" button at the bottom of one of your recipes:
+First, **click the "Share" button** at the bottom of one of your recipes:
 ![Screen Shot 2015-09-11 at 9.52.49
  AM.png](https://draftin.com:443/images/32217?token=NwsQCrKNvM4XFNfoz_hqLK0gzq4rxKR_jrGBqng4PIrHuQLgv6YQXa-1S4fcvMgdKpt-YZMTTmovwABZbjoFak0)

-2. Click the second tab, labeled "Download a PDF", and then the blue button.
+Then **click "Download a PDF"**, the second tab, then click the blue button.
 ![share-pdf.png](https://draftin.com:443/images/26254?token=XPu_IUCms2yUx8BmUYVc3eXhqT2WzuXpKAKRqdNM3FPY7iITk2mqyW19ZtLUpxiJYslyHhIRZtMgcl4me0kG4tY)
-3. Save your PDF.

-Here's a recipe for Pasta & Bean Soup, exported as a PDF: http://cl.ly/ZUTE
+Here's a recipe for Honey-Pecan Granola, exported as a PDF: http://cl.ly/1b433D3L0w1Z

 ___